In this section

 Figure 3.
 Income and expenditure

-A substantial amount of our expenditure is paid to private law firms to carry out legal aid work on our behalf (see Figure 6 for more information).
-This is consistent with our service delivery model which allocates almost 80 percent of legally-aided matters to private lawyers.
+Our major expenditure categories cover salary and wages for our staff along with paying our statewide network of private law firms to carry out legal aid work on our behalf (see Figure 6 for more information).
+The expenditure paid to private law firms is consistent with our mixed serviced delivery model which allocates almost 80 percent of legally-aided matters to private lawyers.
 The remaining costs support the in-house legal practice and infrastructure for all service delivery (see Figure 5 for more information).

-The most valuable assets we have are cash and cash equivalents (of $35.6 million), and our land and building in Brisbane (worth about $16 million).
-Other assets include our unique computer-based business systems and money owed to us by clients.
+The most valuable assets we have are cash and cash equivalents (of $40.2 million), and our land and building in Brisbane (currently valued at $19.5 million).
+Other assets we own include unique computer-based business systems and money owed to us by clients.

 Our largest liability is money we have to put aside to pay private lawyers for work assigned to them but not yet completed.
-Sometimes these cases can take years to complete so money needs to be kept aside from the outset.
+Sometimes these cases can take several years to complete so money needs to be kept aside from the outset of the matter.
 In addition to this, our other main liabilities include known future payments to suppliers and providing payments associated with annual leave entitlements for our staff.

-Equity is made up of two components — first the accumulated surplus, which is essentially money in the bank and available to use for business needs, and secondly the land revaluation reserve.
-The accumulated surplus balance as at 30 June 2014 was $23.9 million, which represents about 65 percent of our total equity.
-The second component of our equity is the land revaluation reserve and this represents the increase over time in the value of the land we own.
-Following the valuation of our Herschel Street property in 2013–14, the land revaluation reserve has increased by $2.75 million.
+Equity is made up of two components—first the accumulated surplus (also known as retained earnings), which essentially is money in the bank and available to use for business needs, and secondly the land revaluation reserve.
+The accumulated surplus balance as at 30 June 2015 was $24.3 million, which represents about 59 percent of our total equity.
+The second component of our equity is the land revaluation reserve and this represents the increase over time in the value of the land we own in Brisbane where our head office is located.
+Following the valuation of our Herschel Street property in 2014–15, the land revaluation reserve has increased to $16.9 million.

-We have maintained healthy cash levels over the past few years to make sure we can pay private solicitors for matters they finalise and to allow us to replace equipment and other assets when and where required.
+We have maintained and managed healthy cash levels over the past number of years to ensure we can pay our employees, ensure payment to our network of private lawyers for matters they finalise and to allow us to replace equipment and other assets along with upgrading our facilities when and where required.
 We invest this cash in low-risk funds managed by state government institutions.
-This investment strategy provides us with some income from interest earned but importantly also protects us from market fluctuations.
+This investment strategy provides us with some income from interest earned but also protects us from market fluctuations.